 LAND CHARACTER - STANDARDS FOR SUBDIVISION PLANNING AND DESIGN

-All land to be subdivided for building purposes shall be of such a character that it can be used for building purposes without danger to public health and safety, or to the environment.
+All land to be subdivided for building purposes shall be intended for development or preservation of open space without danger to public health and safety, or to the environment.
 Land subject to hazardous conditions shall not be developed.
 Land with inadequate capacity for sub-surface sanitary sewage disposal shall not be subdivided unless connected to public sewers.

 Plans for the subdivision of land shall conform to the Morris Plan of Conservation and Development